abdulkarimaldokhil1/ProductSchoolDemo/02-the-moat/data-flywheel.md

 ### Correction Loop - 3/5
 **What you capture today:**
 **How it compounds:**
+User corrections and feedback are captured through surveys, support tickets, user research, and operational channels.
+These inputs inform product improvements, but corrections do not yet automatically retrain or continuously improve the AI model.

 ### Preference Loop - 3/5
 **What you capture today:**
 **How it compounds:**
+The platform captures useful behavioral and travel data, including recurring destinations, booking history, eligible travel class, preferred carriers, and trip patterns.
+However, this data is not yet fully used to deliver deeply personalized recommendations or booking experiences.

 ### Domain Context Loop - 4/5
 **What you capture today:**
 **How it compounds:**
+The AI can be grounded in proprietary government travel data, including entitlement rules, approval chains, framework agreements, carrier integrations, ticketing records, after-sales transactions, and financial settlements.
+This domain corpus is highly specialized and difficult for competitors to access or replicate.

 ### Network Loop - 3/5
 **What you capture today:**
 **How it compounds:**
+Usage across government entities, travelers, and carriers generates shared intelligence that can improve search ranking, demand forecasting, policy compliance, anomaly detection, and carrier performance for all participants.
+However, these network effects are not yet fully automated or reflected in real time.

 **Total Flywheel Score: 13/20**
 **Weakest Loop:*Corrections Loop - Preferences Loop - Network Loop *